mcrumm/phoenix_profiler/README.md

 To start using the profiler, you will need the following steps:

 1. Add the `phoenix_profiler` dependency
-2. Define a profiler on your supervision tree
-3. Enable the profiler on your Endpoint
+2. Enable the profiler on your Endpoint
-4. Configure LiveView
+3. Configure LiveView
-5. Add the `PhoenixProfiler` plug
+4. Add the `PhoenixProfiler` plug
-6. Mount the profiler on your LiveViews
+5. Mount the profiler on your LiveViews
-7. Add the profiler page on your LiveDashboard (optional)
+6. Add the profiler page on your LiveDashboard (optional)

 ### 1. Add the phoenix_profiler dependency